A point breakdown for the project is at the end of this page.

 For the final project you will integrate code from the assignments with the game logic code to make a complete, functional game.
 Not every assignment will be relevant for every game, but you should do the assignments in such a way that they fit into the overall game as well as possible.
 If you are not sure how an assignment relates to your game, talk to me.

 Here are some descriptions of game functionality that would be sufficient for full credit:

 The Model View Controller (MVC) design pattern is very commonly used in software development.
 One of the advantages of using MVC is that the same model can be used with many different kinds of views.
-For example, you could start out with a very simple view that uses lines of text to show the locations of ships and shots in the grid.
+For example, you could start out with a very simple view that uses lines of text to show the locations of ships and shots in a Battleship grid.
 Later, you could make a view to show images instead of characters.
 You could use that view without making any changes to the model.
 You could incorporate animation, video, audio, and renderings of 3D models into the view also, and still not have to change the model.
 In this class we won't distinguish between the view and the controller.